 - Drink plenty of liquids.
 Your best friend is room-temperature water.

 - Make sure you keep up with your medicine.
 Don't skip any doses, and don't stop taking them until the prescription is complete.

 - As much as you may want to, don't pick at or irritate your scabs.

-A few weeks post-op I also started to suffer from really bad acid reflux.
+A few weeks post-op, I also started to suffer from really bad acid reflux.
 The acid reflux, in turn, caused problems with my taste buds.
-For at least a month and half after my surgery, everything I ate tasted like onions.
-I started to feel really depressed wondering if my body would ever return to normal after my tonsillectomy.
+For at least a month and a half after my surgery, everything I ate tasted like onions.
+I started to feel really depressed, wondering if my body would ever return to normal after my tonsillectomy.
 Thankfully, it did.

 Oh, and sneezing and coughing?
 They are the absolute WORST thing when you have a throat full of scabs!